 Feed your bearded dragon early in the day to allow them to digest their meals before the lights go dark.
 Because they disrupt your beardie’s circadian clock, infrared night heat lights are not suggested.

-Since bearded dragons are native to desert habitat, They require low humidity levels.
+Since bearded dragons are native to desert habitats, They require low humidity levels.
 The optimal humidity level is between 30 and 40%.

 If the humidity level is too high, your dragon may suffer medical problems including respiratory illnesses.
 Your lizard will become dehydrated if the humidity level falls below 30%.

-If your Bearded Dragon is dehydrated, you’ll notice that their skin is highly wrinkled.
+If your Bearded Dragon is dehydrated, you’ll notice that its skin is highly wrinkled.
 When beardies are shedding or dehydrated, they prefer baths.